 Work and Study in Germany

-Iba’s study programmes are delivered jointly with approved companies/organisations that employ the students as trainees/apprentices for the duration of their studies. iba practices a ‘split-week’ study model based on a 40-hour working week: students spend ca. 20 hours/week studying (contact time & self-study), and 16-20 hours in work-based learning at a partner company.
-By the time they graduate, iba students have an ideal combination of academic and practical competence.
+iba’s study programmes are delivered jointly with approved companies/organisations that employ the students as trainees for the duration of their studies. iba has a ‘split-week’ study model based on a 40-hour-working-week: students spend ca. 20 hours/week studying (contact time & self-study), and 16-20 hours in work-based learning at a partner company.
+By the time they graduate, iba-students have an ideal combination of academic and practical competence.

 iba is part of the F+U group of companies.
 F+U has more than 40 years of experience in the education sector and operates schools, language schools, vocational colleges and universities.

-- Choose from eleven campuses located in major cities throughout Germany
+- Choose from twelve campuses located in major cities throughout Germany

 - Benefit from the high level of academic and administrative support